Meet the Team

 Liz Ascroft

-LEARNING DIFFERENCE ADVISER (LDA)
+LEARNING DIFFERENCE ADVISOR (LDA)

 Liz Ascroft is an award-winning theatre designer with over 40 years’ experience working across the UK and internationally, including the West End, Sydney Opera House, and La Fenice in Venice.
 Her creative practice spans set and costume design, modelmaking, sewing, upcycling, and visual storytelling.